Francisca in the Scottish Highlands

 A “café au lait and a tartine” at the café down my street (I am very French in that sense!).

-A piece of advice or a life lesson you’d like to share with the readers of my blog:
+A piece of advice or a life lesson you’d like to share with my readers:

 I am not very good at advice, but let’s see.
 I’ll say, do things your way and do not think that others do better!
 Everyone has problems, everyone has failures, and everyone does what they can.
 Be passionate, finish things, and do your things the way you like to do, with people you appreciate and who appreciate you.
 Show your kids that you love what you do and that you are not lazy, they will understand and will respect you for that.
 And if you fail, you will have the satisfaction of saying that you have lived a unique and special life that belongs only to you and to no one else.